SoftUni-Internal/interactive-content/EN/09-Design-Patterns/03-Behavioral-patterns.md

 Then, we have the **ConcreteCommand** which is an operation that passes the command to the receiver.

-The **Receiver** takes the command and act.
+The **Receiver** takes the command and acts.

 And the last, we have the **Invoker** class that basically asks the **command** to carry our request.

 [image assetsSrc="Design-Patterns(3).png" /]

-This simple example shows how the command pattern is working:
+This simple example shows how the command pattern is working.

-Imagine, we have a very simple text editor:
+Imagine, we have a very simple text editor.

-Let's first create our interface which will execute our methods:
+Let's first create our interface which will execute our methods.

 ```java
 public interface Command {